Phil-Factor/JSONSQLServerRoutines/ReadMe.md

 saving text to a file It is designed to save as utf-8 for JSON files but will do any file

-###  SaveMultiRowSelectStatementFromTable
+###  SaveMultiRowSelectStatementFromTable.sql

 This gets a multirow derived table SELECT * from (VALUES)  statement from a table or a query.
 If you provide a destination, it will create the entire statement to stock the table with data.
+Warning: This is slow to use with large tables- use JSON instead as it is quicker, surprisingly.

 ## PowerShell Validation